Integrating Qtap with Your Observability Stack

 Lightweight metadata — method, URL, status, duration, process

-HTTP transaction objects — metadata at summary level; headers and bodies at full level
+HTTP transaction content — metadata at summary level; headers and bodies at full level

 Sensitivity